Certificate in Wine Entrepreneurship

-The Wine Entrepreneurship Certificate is an 8 week lecture-workshop course designed to give principals of small wine businesses and those aspiring to start a business in the wine industry the time and guided focus to develop a successful business plan.
-Throughout the 8 weeks program participants will be exposed to key aspects of the wine business including the regulatory climate for making and selling wine, financial frameworks to develop a vineyard and winery or create a virtual brand and different models for profitability.
+The Wine Entrepreneurship Certificate is an 10 week lecture-workshop course designed to give principals of small wine businesses and those aspiring to start a business in the wine industry the time and guided focus to develop a successful business plan.
+Over 10 weeks participants will be exposed to key aspects of the wine business including the regulatory climate for making and selling wine, financial frameworks to develop a vineyard and winery or create a virtual brand and different models for profitability.

 Reflecting on their ground-level concept for their business students will work to further define and polish their business mission and vision.
 Through the examination of strategic business management theories and practices students will explore the current industry environment, their own strengths and weaknesses and the possible threats and opportunities within the industry as they lay down the foundation of their business plan.